Light & Halos in Dreams

 When the light belongs to an angel, symbol, or visitation dream

 Related dream themes are useful only when they sharpen the present reading.
-The comparison should clarify a specific overlap or boundary, not pull the article toward a hub page.
+The first comparison is Angels Appearing in Dreams, not a generic tour of dream meanings.

-When the light surrounds a recognizable figure, angels appearing in dreams can help interpret action and presence together.
+When the light surrounds a recognizable figure, angel-figure dream pattern can help interpret action and presence together.

-If the color is the main detail, white light symbolism or gold light symbolism may give a better comparison point.
+If the color is the main detail, white-light symbolism or gold-light symbolism may give a better comparison point.

 A related symbol or practice can support the reading when White light is already part of the dream image, practice setup, or waking aftereffect.